oobecomau/desktop.gov.au/docs/security/hybrid-system-security-plan.md

 Not applicable.

-#### Residual controls to be addressed by the Agency
+#### Residual controls to be addressed by the organisation

-- The Agency is responsible for the management, including disposal, of media connected to the HybridSystem endpoints.
+- The organisation is responsible for the management, including disposal, of media connected to the HybridSystem endpoints.

 ## System hardening